This post contains affiliate links.

 - Tomato: You just need one Roma tomato to provide juicy tang, which will help balance all the savory flavors going on here.

-- Tagliatelle Pasta: Tagliatelle is thinner and more delicate than its cousin, fettuccine.
+- Pasta: Tagliatelle is thinner and more delicate than its cousin, fettuccine.
 But feel free to use your favorite pasta here!
 Fettuccine, bowtie, or rigatoni would all work here.

-Step 1: Prep pasta water
+Step 1: Prep the Pasta Water

-We’ll cook the tagliatelle last, but go ahead and get the water boiling now so it’s ready when you get to that step!
+We’ll cook the tagliatelle last, but go ahead and get the pasta water boiling now so it’s ready when you get to that step!

-Step 2: Soak porcini
+Step 2: Soak Porcini

 Thinly slice the pepper (seeds removed) and garlic.
 Heat oil in a large saute pan over medium heat.
-Add pepper and garlic, cooking until garlic begins to turn golden and is fragrant, about 3 minutes.
+Add pepper and garlic, cooking until garlic begins to turn golden and fragrant, for about 3 minutes.

-Step 4: Bring on the veggies!
+Step 4: Add the Veggies

 Add the chopped tomato and sliced mushrooms to the pan, cooking until the mushrooms have sweat out their moisture and are golden brown, about 7 to 10 minutes.

-Step 5: Add porcini mushrooms and liquid
+Step 5: Add Porcini Mushrooms and Liquid

 Roughly chop the soaked porcini mushrooms, then add them to the pan along with the water they soaked in.
 Continue cooking until most of the liquid has evaporated, 3 to 5 minutes.
-This liquid is packed with flavor, so adding it then letting the water evaporate will infuse your pasta with even more savory mushroom flavor!

-Step 6: Finish it off
+Step 6: Finish it Off

-Step 7: Cook the pasta
+Step 7: Cook the Pasta

 Step 8: Serve!